habbes/spreadsheet/README.md

 ## How it works

-When an cell on the spreadsheet is updated, all the non-empty cells are parsed and evaluated and updated with their new values (or errors).
-This leaves plenty of room for optimization but should be good enough for a 50x26 grid.
+When a cell on the spreadsheet is updated, all the non-empty cells are parsed and evaluated and updated with their new values (or errors).
+It has plenty of room for optimization but should be good enough for a sparse 50x26 grid.

 To enter a formula in a cell, prefix the formula expression with `=`, e.g. `=SUM(A1:A10)`.